abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

 - In this at each location of grid `i,j` if it is a land i.e `'1'` we change it and all its adjacent land to `'0'` and increase the count of islands by 1.
 - Then we iterate forward and we if find any land again we repeat the process.
-Untill we changed all `'1'` to `'0'`.
+Until we changed all `'1'` to `'0'`.
-- Thus we will get number of inslands count in the variable `islands`.
+- Thus we will get number of islands count in the variable `islands`.

 ```python
 def numIslands(self, grid: List[List[str]]) -> int: